 |This Job is Ranked in|

-Demand for this position is high and is expected to grow as employers invest in new technology and faster mobile networks.
-More administrators will also be needed to implement new security measures to protect workplace computer systems.
-The Bureau of Labor Statistics (BLS) predicts significant employment growth of about 27.8 percent between 2010 and 2020.
-Approximately 96,600 new positions are expected to be created.
+As its low unemployment rate of 4.1 percent indicates, this is an in-demand profession that's expected to grow as employers invest in new technology and faster mobile networks.
+More administrators will also be needed to implement upgraded security measures to protect workplace computer systems.
+The Bureau of Labor Statistics predicts employment growth of about 11.7 percent between 2012 and 2022, which should lead to approximately 42,900 new positions over this period.

 Network and computer systems administrators earned a median of $72,560 in 2012, or approximately $34.88 per hour, according to the BLS.
 The best-paid 10 percent earned more than $115,180 in 2012, while the lowest-paid made less than $44,330.
 The highest-paid in the industry work in Boulder, Colo., San Jose, Calif., and the Washington.
 D.C., metropolitan area.

 Network and computer systems administrator jobs often require a bachelor's degree – typically in computer or information science, although sometimes a degree in computer engineering or electrical engineering is acceptable.
 Coursework in computer programming, networking or systems design will be helpful.
 Some businesses require that an administrator get a master’s degree, while others are willing to accept an associate's degree or professional certification along with related work experience.
 Completing certification programs and otherwise keeping up with new technologies is also important.
 "It's imperative to stay current with technology trends and changes by reading blogs, technology magazines and attending conferences,” says Simran Sandhu, manager of network infrastructure at Adobe.
 "It's also important to study and learn the basics of network technology and acquire an acute understanding of how information flows.
 Be able to identify key services such as DNS, DHCP and firewalls, and define the roles they play in a network infrastructure."